practicingruby/practicing-ruby-paid/posts/v7/002-http-server.md

 We all use web applications daily and many of us build them for a living, but much of our work is done far above the HTTP level.
-Today, we'll need come down from the clouds a bit to explore what happens at the protocol level when someone clicks a link to `http://example.com/file.txt` in their web browser.
+We'll need come down from the clouds a bit in order to explore what happens at the protocol level when someone clicks a link to *http://example.com/file.txt* in their web browser.

 The following steps roughly cover the typical HTTP request/response lifecycle: